 - Remove from oven and let cool on a cooling rack.
 Remove the bottom of the tart pan.
 Set the tart aside to cool until ready to fill with the chocolate.
 Wrap and freeze at this point if not filling.
 Bake the next tart if doing so.

 - In a medium size sauce pan melt the chocolate with the sugar of low to medium heat.
 Stir until smooth.
 Add the cream and continue to stir over medium heat until it begins to thicken, 5 to 8 minutes.
 (Should be the consistency of heavy cream.)
 This chocolate will thicken up as it cools.

 - Take off the heat and let cool down.
 Stir a couple of times while cooling.

 - When your tart is cool and the chocolate has cooled but not set, fill the tart with the chocolate.
-Place in the refrigerator for at least 4 hours, preferably overnight.
-Sprinkle LIGHTLY with sea salt before serving.
+Place in the refrigerator for at least 4 hours, preferable overnight.
+Sprinkle LIGHTLY with seal salt before serving.

 - Variation: Can serve with a dab of whipped cream or Creme Fraiche on the side.